LogoMakeClipAI Guides

 If a generation fails, the product tracks the task state and includes refund handling in the workflow so billing stays aligned with actual outcomes.

-• start with lower-cost models for prompt exploration
+• use lower-cost models for prompt exploration and rapid testing

-• move to higher-tier models when quality or duration justifies it
+• move to higher-tier models when quality or duration clearly matters

-• reserve the most expensive options for validated workflows
+• reserve the highest-cost options for workflows that are already proven

 Next: read Templates and Workflows.